Cornplanter: Cornplanter Monument

-Relocation of Cornplanter's cemetery after Kinzua Dam construction
+Relocation of Cornplanter's grave

-In 1965, the new federal Kinzua Dam at Warren, Pennsylvania was completed, soon permanently flooding all but a small corner of the Cornplanter Tract, as it created the Allegheny Reservoir for flood control.
+In 1965, the new federal Kinzua Dam at Warren, Pennsylvania was completed, creating the Allegheny Reservoir for flood control, and permanently flooding all but a small corner of the Cornplanter Tract.

-Cornplanter's grave was supposedly moved with the Cornplanter Monument, to higher ground, at the Riverview-Corydon Cemetery, located in Elk Township, Warren County, Pennsylvania.
+Cornplanter's grave was moved with the Cornplanter Monument, to higher ground, at the Riverview-Corydon Cemetery, located in Elk Township, Warren County, Pennsylvania.
 "The grounds are located west of the north central Pennsylvania town of Bradford just about 100 yards from the New York state line.
 The cemetery contains what are believed to be the remains of Cornplanter", and some 300 of his descendants and followers.
 This property has eroded over the years, threatening the preservation of this important cemetery.
 The Seneca are reminded of their losses due to this damage.
 In 2009 the state made plans to try to protect the cemetery.
 The State of Pennsylvania erected an honorary marker at the site in 1966, after the original Cornplanter Tract was being submerged.
-Most of the Seneca were relocated to lands in the Allegany Reservation in New York.